microsoft/OfficeCppGuidelines/CppCoreGuidelines.md

 Macros ensure that the human reader sees something different from what the compiler sees.
 Macros complicate tool building.

+##### Office.All

+To be more precise, don't use macros when a constant or function will work.
+There are some limited cases where macros need to be used (e.g. Assert).

 ##### Example, bad

     #define Case break; case   /* BAD */